stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 ### Quad

+We will first modify the demo to render a quad before moving on to loading and applying a texture.

-First we will change the vertex data to render a coloured quad with white in the bottom-right corner:
+The vertex data is modified to render a coloured quad with white in the bottom-right corner:

 ```java
 new Vertex(new Point(-0.5f, -0.5f, 0), new Colour(1, 0, 0, 1)),